bitquery/graphql-docs/docs/Schema/velas/blocks.md

-# BNB Blocks API
+# Blocks

-The `blocks` field allows us to retrieve information about the blocks from the BNB blockchain.
+The `blocks` field allows us to retrieve information about the blocks from the velas blockchain.

-Here is an example that demonstrates how to retrieve 10 latest blocks from BNB blockchains:
+Here is an example that demonstrates how to retrieve 10 latest blocks from velas blockchains:
 ```
 {
-  ethereum (network: bsc){
+  ethereum (network: velas){
     blocks(
       options: {limit: 10, desc: "timestamp.iso8601"}
       date: {after: "2023-07-18T00:00:00Z"}